orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

 Maintenance info https://github.com/orange-cloudfoundry/cf-ops-automation-broker/issues/278

+## Design

+Initial step to focus on maintenance_info support (refreshing osb-client view including dashboard) with coab-vars.yml update.

+Stemcell/bosh-release/deployment model upgrades are currently out of scope of COAB broker, and rather handled by coa pipelines.

+This work might benefit for plan update and params update.

+Update endpoint triggers writing of
+* coab-vars.yml: flat variables used in bosh deployment
+* coab-fingerprint.yml: single fingerprint variable used to track completion of the deployment update in the resultin manifest

+## Detailed tasks

 * [x] check bump of sc-osb.
 Coab is running 2.1.2.RELEASE.
    * Maintenance_info support requires 3.1.2.RELEASE or 3.2.0-M1
    * Bump to 3.1.x or 3.2.x may imply boot and spring bumps (see [version-compatibility](https://github.com/spring-cloud/spring-cloud-open-service-broker#version-compatibility))])